roukna/J.O.B-Training-Linux-1/exercise4.md

 # J.O.B-Training-Data Manipulation Commands Assignment

-## You will now practice the data manipulation commands in linux using the previously cloned repo that will track your work.
+## You will now practice the data manipulation commands in Linux using the previously cloned repo that will track your work.

 ### Exercise 1 awk
 In a terminal window practice the pattern-directed scanning and processing language program which is called awk.
 Awk is an advanced program and will take time to master.